carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

   * quality (score between 0 and 10)

 ## Problem Statement
 Our client is concerned with  assessing the quality of red and white wine.
 Specifically, determining if there is a significant difference in the quality between the two types of wine.
-The findings could lead to changes in material orders, wine selection availability to customers, and potential changes in the cultivating procress.
+The findings could lead to changes in material orders, wine selection availability to customers, and potential changes in the cultivating process.

 This data set has been traditionally used for classification and regression modeling.
-However,the goal of this project is to apply A/B Hypothesis Testing and provide business oriented recommendations based on the result.
+However, the goal of this project is to apply A/B Hypothesis Testing and provide business oriented recommendations based on the result.

 ## Data Proceccessing
-The first step in data processing is importing the revelant libraries and loading the csv.
+The first step in to import the revelant libraries and loading the csv.
 ```python
 import pandas as pd
 import numpy as np